blt2114/compGenomics/files/file_list.md

 > JSON dictionary with the read counts for every ChIP experiment for every sample
 > This is necessary for scaling the read counts from individual experiments.
 > The correct way to preform this scaling without introducing bias has decided.
-> This information aparsed out of "metadata.tsv"
+> This information parsed out of "metadata.tsv"

 ### exons\_with\_all\_features\_and\_labels